-Addition of 0.50 FTE Courtesy Cart Driver in Property Services: Recreation.
+- Addition of 0.50 FTE Courtesy Cart Driver in Property Services: Recreation.
 Due to residents' requests staff projects using 1.75 FTEs in the provision of this service in FY19 (0.50 FTE above budgeted funding).

-Hence, the additional 0.50 FTE is recommended to be added to the FY20 Base Budget.
+Hence, the additional 0.50 FTE was added to the FY20 Base Budget. - A mid-FY19 re-organization comprised of the following actions: